 Sexual Health Promotion (1:1 Support) Referral

-The Sexual Health Promotion Service is able to provide a range of sexual health promotion services, including 1-1 work across Hampshire, Portsmouth & Southampton.
+The Sexual Health Promotion Service is able to provide a range of sexual health promotion services, including 1-1 work across Hampshire, Isle of Wight, Portsmouth & Southampton.
 We are part of an Integrated Sexual Health Service that includes GU Medicine, HIV, Sexual & Reproductive Health and Termination of Pregnancy services.

 The locality based sexual health promotion team work in the community, often with partner organisations to improve the sexual health of vulnerable young people and adults, regardless of gender, sexuality, race or cultural background.
 A particular focus of our work is with those populations who are at increased risk of poor sexual health.
 We aim to increase an individual’s self-awareness and provide brief advice or brief interventions to those identified at high risk.